jarrodmillman/rcsds/_sources/standard/git-intro.txt

    Credit: ProGit book, by Scott Chacon, CC License.

 A repository can contain any number of heads.
-At any point in time, your current working directory will correspond to a specific commmit.
+At any point in time, your current working directory will correspond to a specific commit.
 By convention, we refer to this commit with the name ``HEAD`` (note the use of all capital letters to distinguish this from the generic notion of head).